DHCS Review Process

 All data requests for research or public health purposes will be reviewed by DHCS’ Data and Research Committee (DRC).
 The role of the DRC is to make recommendations to DHCS executive management regarding the potential approval or denial of a data request.
 The DRC oversees the process for soliciting and responding to requests from external requestors for access to protected DHCS data and assesses the appropriateness and priority of data releases for research or public health purposes.

-The requestor submits a completed application packet which consists of a signed and dated Application form, a completed Data Table, a signed and dated Data Use Agreement, with original signatures, a copy of the Committee for the Protection of Human Subjects (CPHS) approval and research protocol, and a copy of the researcher’s curriculum vitae.
+The requestor submits a completed application packet which consists of a signed and dated Application form, a completed Data Table, a filled out Data Use Agreement, a copy of the Committee for the Protection of Human Subjects (CPHS) approval and research protocol, and a copy of the researcher’s curriculum vitae.
 A curriculum vitae may not be required for public health requests.

 Upon receiving a complete application packet, the DRC initiates an internal review process involving program staff, the privacy officer, and the DHCS entity that will release the data files.
 This internal simultaneous review will take approximately 2-4 weeks.
 The requestor will most likely be contacted by any of the DRC internal reviewers, if necessary.